quafzi/iframe-buster-killer/README.md

 noContentUrl needs to be some URL, responding with HTTP status 204 (no content), so the browser will stay on the current URL.

+Additionally, all target attributes with attribute value "_top" will be emptied.